 • the appearance of purulent discharge;

-• difficulty opening the eyes after sleep (they stick together due to the intense secretion of purulent mucus);
+• difficulty opening the eyes after sleep (they stick together due to intense secretion of purulent mucus);

 • swelling of the conjunctival sacs;